sigp/positions-vacant/security-engineer.md

 ## The Company

-**Sigma Prime** is a boutique information security firm who provides specialist blockchain expertise.
+**Sigma Prime** is an information security consultancy who provides specialist distributed systems expertise.
 We are a team of developers, researchers, and security engineers who have come together with the purpose of building a secure and decentralised world.